DeNepo/welcome-to-js/just-enough-javascript/README.md

 _desk check_.

 You can write trace tables on paper with a pencil, or you can use the trace tables built into Study Lenses.
-There are two different types of trace table available in Study Lenses:
+There are three different types of trace table available in Study Lenses:

 1. **steps**: The _steps_ table asks you to be the computer and to go step by